mafintosh/fileshare/README.md

 # fileshare

-fileshare is a command line tool that lets you share a file on your local network
+fileshare is a command line tool that lets you share and discover files on your local network

 its available through npm: